 Jesse Griego

-Jesse Griego is the Social Media Specialist at Cochlear Americas.
-Jesse finds inspiration daily in the resiliency of our recipients and their hearing journeys.
-Jesse was born and raised in Colorado and in his free time enjoys being a wrestling and lacrosse coach, playing guitar and being with his hound dog.
+Jesse Griego is the Associate Social Media Manager at Cochlear Americas.
+He finds inspiration daily in the resiliency of our recipients and their hearing journeys.
+Jesse is a Colorado native and in his free time enjoys being a wrestling coach, playing guitar and being with his hound dog.